hphelion/documentation/vpn-multisite.md

 - [Troubleshoot and verify connections](#trouble)
 - [For further information](#info)

-##Collect network and security information {#netsecinfo}
+##Collect network and security information## {#netsecinfo}

 Before proceeding, collect network and security information on both sides for the VPN connection you are trying to establish.

-Collect the following information for the RIGHT remote network:
+Collect the following information for each RIGHT remote network:

 - Router Public IP Address
 - Router Private Subnet